Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_ai_emotion_portrayal/output.md

    - Adjust representations based on audience reactions.

 7. **Cultural Sensitivity**
-   - Ensure emotional representations are appropriate for various cultural contexts.
+   - Include resources for understanding cultural differences in emotion expression.
    - Provide resources for understanding cultural differences in emotion expression.

 8. **Visual and Auditory Elements**